 - Adaptive equipment

-Occupational therapists at SMRMC are certified by the American Occupational Therapy Association and are licensed by the State of Arkansas.
-Occupational therapists are graduates of accredited university programs, holding Bachelor’s or Master’s Degrees in Occupational Therapy.
+Our occupational therapists are certified by the American Occupational Therapy Association and are licensed by the State of Arkansas.
+They are graduates of accredited university programs, holding Bachelor’s or Master’s degrees in Occupational Therapy.

 - Hearing Screenings